 Situated in the northeast corner of the island, Co.
-Antrim is part of the nine counties of Ulster, and one of the six counties of Northern Ireland, and part of the United Kingdom.
+Antrim is part of the nine counties of Ulster, one of the ancient Celtic provinces of Ireland.

 Stunning rock formations line pebbled shores.

 It dates back to the 13th century.
 Reports of a wandering ghost abound, possibly the spirit of a servant lost to sea on a stormy night in 1639 when half the castle kitchen fell into the ocean.